Siri Kanth Korla: Post-Independence

 After the Independence of India in 1947, Korla - then a lieutenant colonel - was given charge of the 2nd battalion, 1st Gorkha Rifles (The Malaun Regiment) (2/1 Gorkha Rifles) of the Indian Army.

-From 1958 to 1959, in the rank of colonel, Korla served as the Deputy Commandant of the Indian Military Academy.
-In the Indo-Pakistan War of 1965, as a Major General, Korla commanded the 6th Mountain Division, part of the I Corps.
+Over 1951-52, Korla was on attachment to the School of Infantry at Warminster, United Kingdom, for a year.
+From 1958 to 1959, in the rank of colonel, he served as the Deputy Commandant of the Indian Military Academy.
+Then as a brigadier, he commanded a brigade in Kashmir.
+From 26 September 1961 till 6 June 1963, Korla served as the Commandant of the Infantry School at Mhow, also in the rank of brigadier.
+On 16 June 1963, he was appointed Brigadier General Staff of a Corps.
+He was then selected for a National Defence College course, following which he was promoted to become the commander of a division.
+In May 1965, he was appointed as the ceremonial 'Colonel of the Regiment' of the 1st Gorkha Rifles.

+In the Indo-Pakistan War of 1965, as a major general, Korla commanded the 6th Mountain Division, part of the I Corps.
 The division saw action in the Battle of Chawinda.

-After the war, from 1968 to 1971, Maj Gen Korla served as the General Officer Commanding (GOC) of the Delhi Area, and retired from the army at this post in 1971.
-On 26 January 1971, he was awarded the Param Vishisht Seva Medal by the President of India V. V. Giri.
+From 28 February 1968 to 19 January 1971, Maj Gen Korla served as the General Officer Commanding (GOC) of the Delhi Area, and retired from the army at this post in 1971.
+He commanded the Republic Day parade in New Delhi on 26 January 1970.
+On 26 January 1971, he was awarded the Param Vishisht Seva Medal (PVSM) by the then President of India, V. V. Giri.

+Awards and decorations

 Post-retirement

 After retiring from the army, from 1972 to 1976, Korla served as the Director General of the Home Guards in Delhi.
-In 1975, he relinquished his post as the ceremonial Colonel of the 1st Gorkha Rifles.
+In May 1975, he relinquished his post as the ceremonial Colonel of the 1st Gorkha Rifles.

+In the early 1980s, Korla served as a member of the Himachal Pradesh Board of School Education.